thewisenerd/pyquerymatch/README.md

 # supported operators

-> [!IMPORTANT]
-> the query builder operators are currently lagging behind the deserializer

 - simple: `{ field: $val }`
 - comparison: $eq, $gt, $gte, $in, $lt, $lte, $ne, $nin
 - logical: $and, $not, $nor, $or